SalahEddin/100-days-of-bass/README.md

 ## Day 005:
 Added Sunshine of your love by CREAM and practiced previous riffs I learned, I tried playing with a beat on 80Hz and I'm too slow still for this.

+## Day 006:
+Practicing previous riffs, but trying to look at my plucking hand instead of the fretting hand as this helps me withvisualising my timing